Update: October 25, 2018

 Leave it in your toilet.

 Let’s take a step back here.
 There are several approaches you can take to cleaning and preserving your fossils.
 I tried both of the methods listed below.
-More avid fossil hunters may use buffers and fancy things that I am not including here.
+More avid fossil hunters may use buffers and fancy things that I do not include here.

 The Toilet Tank Method

 After soaking your fossil for some undocumented amount of time in your toilet tank (one forum member said he left it there for several months), clean it with vinegar to remove some of the marine growth and then let it dry completely.
-You can leave it in the sun (although I’ve read that this may cause it to deteriorate and/or discolor) or just in a warm, dry place.
+You can lay it out in the sun (although I’ve read that this may cause it to deteriorate and/or discolor) or just in a warm, dry place.
 You then could use a consolidant to stabilize it, but you don’t have to.
 Sometimes just cleaning it and then leaving it alone will do the trick and if it’s a sturdy fossil, it’s probably best to just leave it as is after it is cleaned and dried.
+(UPDATE 10/25/18: I’ve left my relics alone after cleaning them, and so far they’re still doing just fine.
+I’ll likely always be too lazy to take it to the next step; see below.)
+(PS, Grammarly suggested “relics” instead of “fossils,” and I kinda dig it.)

 A consolidant is a hardener to help keep your fossils from deteriorating.
 This can be a resin or an emulsion: a resin is to be used with completely dry fossils while an emulsion can be used to treat those that still contain moisture.
 The problem with emulsions is that they tend to yellow over time.